KilixGT/mlc3ds/README.md

 # molecule
 rewritten for 3DS only
-molecule is base files for 3ds/~dsi~. its recommend if you wnat to create your luma/~hiya~ build cfw.
+molecule is base files for 3ds/~dsi~. its recommend if you wnat to create your luma/~hiya~ build cfw. each realease of molecule updating all files wuth luma/~hiya~
+## why no dsi?
+first: i dont have it
+second: dsi is hard-to-build platform, so i dont want any problems in future also, this is fork of original project which dont update. plz dont ask for dsi support(it will be never created)

 # moleculeCFW files